-What is Relationship Obsessive-Compulsive Disorder and is it Impacting Me?
+What is Relationship Obsessive-Compulsive Disorder, and is it Impacting Me?

 Do you constantly obsess over your relationship and wonder if you (or your partner) made the right decision when you committed to each other?
 Having intermittent concerns and relationship doubts from time to time is normal.

-Obsessing about the potential demise of a relationship and consistently worrying that your relationship is doomed, however, isn't, and it can put you in a world of stress that might put strain on existing relationships or make you want to avoid relationships altogether.
+Obsessing about the potential demise of a relationship and consistently worrying that your relationship is doomed, however, isn't, and it can put you in a world of stress that might put a strain on existing relationships or make you want to avoid relationships altogether.
 In this article, we discuss Relationship Obsessive-Compulsive Disorder (ROCD).
 We also provide strategies for dealing with this potentially debilitating and life-altering relationship disorder and offer resources for getting therapy online.
 Let's start with the basics.

 Relationship Obsessive Compulsive Disorder - The Basics

-According to the latest DSM 5 diagnosis, there is a subset of obsessive-compulsive disorder (OCD) where symptoms manifest as maladaptive beliefs about relationship patterns.
+According to the latest DSM 5 diagnosis, there is a subset of obsessive-compulsive disorder (OCD), where symptoms manifest as maladaptive beliefs about relationship patterns.

 It’s not uncommon for symptoms of OCD to have a ‘theme’ in how they manifest for different individuals --